xaur/decred-news/guidelines.md

 ## Goals

+1. Keep Decred community updated
+2. Attract more builders to the project
-1. Show the depth of Decred.
+3. Expose the quality and depth of Decred
+4. Convey Decred culture and values

+The target audiences can be grouped by the level of engagement (the Decred community, potential builders and everyone else) and by the technical level (high and low).

+As a general rule, use less technical language whenever possible.
+Try to explain complex things in simple terms.
+At the same time, carefully inject technical goodness for developers, designers and experts in other fields.

 Decred is advanced and sophisticated on all levels.
 Expose this, give a sense of how much is happening.

-2. Community is greatest asset.
+Community is the greatest asset.
 Highlight community initiatives (projects, articles) and intelligence (discussions).

-Target audience is twofold:

-* less technical: current and potential Decred users, investors and the world - most of the text must read well for these
-* more technical: developers, designers and experts in other domains - carefuly inject some goodness for these groups

 ## Workflow